isabella232/SAFETAG/content/methods/risk_modeling.md

   * Are those adversaries capable of carrying out these threats?

-output: |2+

-    * Maps of critical processes.
-    * A list of organizational assets.

 operational_security: |2

     * Ensure that any physical notes/drawings are erased and destroyed once digitally recorded.